Maha1821/Swe363-project/README.md

 # Swe363-project
-this is our Front-end for the project for the course swe363 In order to log-in successfully sunce there is not any DataBase or back-end attached to this you need to use the following:
+This is our Front-end for the project for the course swe363 In order to log-in successfully sunce there is not any DataBase or back-end attached to this you need to use the following:
 As a registered user:
 userName: "user123"